How to Calculate Gross Pay vs Net Pay on a Paystub [2026 Guide]

 Understand Your Paycheck

 Now you know how gross becomes net.
-Create professional pay stubs that clearly show all calculations.
+Create professional pay stubs that clearly show all calculations or estimate your next paycheck.

 Related Resources